The-OpenROAD-Project/megaboom/README.md

 `cred_helper.py` will parse `.bazelrc` and look for the username in the comment.

-**NOTE:** To test the credential helper, make sure to restart Bazel to avoid using a previous cached authorization:
+> **Note:** To test the credential helper, make sure to restart Bazel to avoid using a previous cached authorization:

     bazel shutdown